Category: Retirement & Wealth Planning

 One major issue was their large pre-tax retirement accounts ($1.2M total).
 If left unchecked, RMDs (Required Minimum Distributions) would force them into a higher tax bracket in their 70s, possibly pushing them into IRMAA surcharge territory for Medicare premiums.

-Converting before Social Security kicks in, when their taxable income is lower.
+✔ Converting before Social Security and RMDs are layered on, when taxable income is at its lifetime low.

 💡 Bonus: Their Roth IRA would now grow tax-free, providing a tax-efficient income stream for later retirement.